tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..MultiWriteResponse+getEntityByKey"></a>

 #### multiWriteResponse.getEntityByKey(key)
-Allows obtaining updated entity based on its key, otherwise identical to getEntityByIndex
+Allows getting an updated entity based on its key, otherwise identical to getEntityByIndex

 **Kind**: instance method of [<code>MultiWriteResponse</code>](#module_zotero-api-client..MultiWriteResponse)
 **Throws**: